Advanced Certificate Student Handbook

 Sunday Church Attendance

-Students must attend at least one church service each Sunday in one of the area churches.
-As much as possible the student shall integrate himself into this church during his time of enrollment at the school.
+Students must attend at least one church service each Sunday in one of the local churches.
+As much as possible the student shall integrate himself in this church during his/her time of enrollment at the school.

 Infractions against School Regulations